knknkn1162/lxc/README.md

 $ sudo ip link set dev br0 up
 # This configuration file if present will be used even if there is already a configuration file present in the previously created container (via lxc-create).See the link https://linuxcontainers.org/ru/lxc/manpages/man1/lxc-start.1.html
 ip link show
+# you shouldn't set rcfile option after setting file at `lxc-create`.
 $ sudo lxc-start --name=debian01 --  /bin/bash

 # after use